Proudly Canadian flag Canadian

 With an average data breach costing businesses around $5 million per incident when it involves compromised credentials or shadow data, these risks are serious considerations for companies managing devices in-house.

-How DaaS facilitates a shift from CapEx to OpEx
+How DaaS Facilitates a Shift From CapEx to OpEx

 Through its outsourced management model, DaaS transforms device management costs from CapEx, which require significant upfront investment, to OpEx, with predictable monthly fees.